 Fast-Track Your MBA Education With an Accelerated Degree Program

 So, if you want to take the fast track to a full-fledged management consulting role, an MBA could be the best strategy for improving your opportunities.
-Consider enrolling in a program such as the online MBA with a Specialization in Leadership from Youngstown State University (YSU).
+Consider enrolling in a program such as the online Master of Business Administration – General from Youngstown State University (YSU).
 You can complete this 100% online program in as few as 12 months.

 The program’s courses will deepen your business knowledge and background in topics such as economics, cost-based decision-making, corporate financial management, operations, marketing strategy, business policy, organizational management, corporate planning and more.